 What Does a Gunsmith Do?

 A gunsmith repairs, assembles, and customizes firearms according to customer needs and specifications.
 Read on to find out more about the skills, training, and licensing an individual needs to pursue a career as a gunsmith.
-Schools offering Gunsmithing degrees can also be found in these popular choices.

 Gunsmiths clean, repair, fabricate, assemble, and disassemble firearms.
 To do so, they use machinery or design their own tools.
 Gunsmiths typically specialize in one particular area.
 These professionals also must be licensed.
 According to the Bureau of Alcohol, Tobacco, and Firearms (ATF), a gunsmith needs a license to customize, engrave, and work on guns.
 Gunsmiths also must be aware of state, county, and city firearm laws.